 - National Policy Board for Educational Administration (2015).
 Professional Standards for Educational Leaders 2015.
 Reston, VA: Author.
 Retrieved from https://www.wallacefoundation.org/knowledge-center/Documents/Professional-Standards-for-Educational-Leaders-2015.pdf

 - NASSP (2016).
 The 2015 Professional Standards for Educational Leaders: Introduction and Implications [webinar].
 Retrieved from https://www.nassp.org/event/the-2015-professional-standards-for-educational-leaders/

 - NASSP (2016).
 Unpacking the 2015 Professional Standards for Educational Leaders [webinar].
 Retrieved from https://www.nassp.org/event/unpacking-the-2015-professional-standards-for-educational-leaders-formerly-isllc/

 Extend and Apply

 Distribute links and/or copies and set up a viewing station with a computer, screen, and internet connection.
 Lead discussions with your administrative, leadership, and/or steering committee team(s).
-Provide all prospective leaders in your school with an opportunity to share and discuss the knowledge, skills, and dispositions of the new Professional Standards for Educational Leaders 2015.
-Lead a discussion that compares the National Standards with those in your state or district.
+Provide all prospective leaders in your school with an opportunity to share and discuss the knowledge, skills, and dispositions of the PSEL 2015.
+Lead a discussion that compares the national standards with those in your state or district.